List of Spider-Man: The Animated Series characters: Kingpin

+Leap-Frog

+Leap-Frog is a supervillain wearing a frog themed armor.
+Debuting in the second issue of the comic sequel series Spider-Man '94, he, Grizzly, Gibbon and Kangaroo escape from prison and fight Spider-Man until Morlun interferes, forcing the criminals to retreat.

 Lizard Warriors

 The Lizard Warriors are a group of lizards that came in contact with Curt Connors' DNA in the sewers and mutated into humanoid forms.
 They revere Lizard as their father and want him to rule.
 Spider-Man was able use a special bomb made by Martha Connors and Debra Whitman to regress Lizard back to Curt Connors and the Lizard Warriors back to their original forms.

 Monitor

 Monitor (voiced by Rodney Saulsberry) is a Lizard Warrior and the de facto leader of the group who leads the Lizard Warriors into making Lizard their leader.

 Gecko

 Gecko (voiced by Roger Kern) is a Lizard warrior.

 Gila

 Gila (voiced by Kathy Garver) is a female lizard warrior.

 Man-Spider

 When Spider-Man was bitten by the radioactive spider that gave him his powers, it also had a terrible side effects of giving him a disease that was part of his evolutionary cycle.
 The cycle would eventually lead Spider-Man into becoming the sadistic beast known as the Man-Spider (vocal effects provided by Jim Cummings).
 When Man-Spider was terrorizing citizens in New York, the crime-killing vigilante known as the Punisher and one of Spider-Man's past enemies who was also one of his friends, Sergei Kravinoff, teamed up and temporarily cured Spider-Man of his disease.
-How Spider-Man permanently got rid of the disease was when he was fighting the villain known as the Vulture in the two-part second-season finale.
+Spider-Man permanently got rid of the disease when he was fighting the villain known as the Vulture in the two-part second-season finale.
 One of the Vulture's powers was absorbing youth from people younger than he was and when Vulture absorbed Spider-Man's youth, he also absorbed his powers but consequently, he even absorbed his disease.
 Vulture demanded from Dr. Curt Connors, who was treating Spider-Man's disease at the time, to help cure him while at the same time teaming up with the Scorpion to defeat Spider-Man after draining the disease back into Spider-Man.
-However, Connors betrayed Vulture and only gave Spider-Man back his youth and powers, but left his disease back in the Vulture.
-Man-Spider was never seen again, with the exception of the two-part series finale of the show where one of the alternate dimensional Spider-Men was mutated with only six arms, as that was part of Spider-Man's evolutionary cycle, but he became the Man-Spider.
-Fortunately, that Man-Spider was transported by the mystical figure known as the Beyonder into a different reality with him.
+However, Connors betrayed Vulture and only gave Spider-Man back his youth and powers, leaving Vulture with Spider-Man's condition.
+In the series finale, Spider-Man encounters an alternate universe version of himself who mutated and gained six arms without fully transforming into the Man-Spider.
+This Spider-Man later fully transforms and is returned to his home universe by the Beyonder.

-Man-Spider is similar to Man-Bat from Batman by the character's opposite names like the regular Batman and Spider-Man's names.
-But Spider-Man and Batman are human and Man-Spider and Man-Bat are mutated forms.